txemagon/maintenance/README.md

 # Nettenance

-Nettenance stands for Net Maintenance, and it was developed as a collection of bash scripts to manage a pool of computers.
+Nettenance stands for Net Maintenance, and it was developed as a collection of bash (and only bash) scripts to manage a pool of computers.

 ## Installation